11 Reasons Your Portable AC Fills with Water Too Quickly

 Here’s a simplified version of the steps to diagnose and fix: (scenario 2)

-3. If first two are not the source, use either a gravity method for drainage by vent hose, or condensate pump in case you have to take water against the gravity, to completely get rid of manual draining.
+3. If the first two are not the source, use either a gravity method for drainage by vent hose, or condensate pump in case you have to take water against the gravity, to completely get rid of manual draining.

 11. Malfunctioning Water Level Indicator